matteodegobbi/vault/Reinforcement Learning/Value function approximation.md

 ---
 # How to build features
-In the PDF lecture 14
+In the PDF lecture 14 from slide 31
 Generalization vs Discrimination
 State aggregation
 Coarse coding